code-saturne/code_saturne/INSTALL.md

 ```

 As an alternative, if reading and writing of MED files is not needed, and only the
-coupling and intersection features are desired, a lighweight install may be obtained
+coupling and intersection features are desired, a lightweight install may be obtained
 with:

 ```